phpList/core/README.md

 ## phpList 4 plugins

-In phpList 4, plugins are called modules that are Composer packages.
+In phpList 4, plugins are called modules that are Composer packages having the type `phplist-module`.

 More documentation for this will follow.